assist-iot/assist-iot-documentation/docs/source/horizontal_planes/application/video_augmentation_enabler.rst

 *********************
 Configuration options
 *********************
+Not applicable

 ***************
 Developer guide
 ***************
+Please refer to official `TensorFlow 2 Object Detection API tutorial <https://tensorflow-object-detection-api-tutorial.readthedocs.io/en/latest/index.html>`__ and `OpenCV documentation <https://docs.opencv.org/3.0-last-rst/doc/py_tutorials/py_gui/py_video_display/py_video_display.html>`__  guides to get started.

 ***************************
 Version control and release
 ***************************
+- Version 1.0 notes:

+  - All the components are already implemented, except for the API, which is still at a 20% of its development
+  - Only some set of pre-trained models are supported.
+The integration of the Video Augmentation enabler with the FL repository has been postponed for the second term of the project
+  - The Video Augmentation enabler is already encapsulated in the form of a Docker, but it is still not able to be deployed over a Kubernetes cluster, and no helm chart has been generated

 ***************
 License
 ***************
 Apache License Version 2.0

 ********************
 Notice(dependencies)
 ********************
+Not applicable.